davidnguyen/powerdoge/README.md

 ![power-doge](docs/pd.webp "Power Doge Much Code")

-PowerDoge is an open source framework / starterkit template for building model driven app solutions in PowerApps that makes extensive use of the JavaScript client libraries and approaches.
+PowerDoge is an open source starterkit template with some framework elements for building model driven app solutions in PowerApps that makes extensive use of JavaScript client libraries and approaches.

 ## Pre-requisites
 * VS Code